 - Rooms in the Digital Commons at the Martin Luther King Jr. Memorial Library may only be used for digital literacy and collaboration group activities.
 This includes the creation, dissemination and evaluation of information via technology.

 - The library reserves the right to change or cancel reservations and/or move a group to a different room.

 - Meeting room reservations are given consideration on a first-come, first-served basis no more than two (2) months ahead of time.
-To ensure equitable use of library facilities, the Library reserves the right to limit usage to three (3) consecutive hours per group and no more than three (3) meetings per month throughout the library system.
+To ensure equitable use of library facilities, the Library reserves the right to limit usage to three (3) consecutive hours per group and no more than three (3) meetings per thirty (30) day period throughout the library system.
 Please note that this limit may not be circumvented by different individuals using their names to register the same group, or by a group using different names.
 Study rooms are limited to two uses per day.

 - Room set-up and audio-visual support is not provided.